ergonode/vuems/docs/content/en/cookbook-core.md

 ---
-title: First module
+title: Core module
 description: 'Create Core module'
 position: 13
 category: Cookbook
 ---

-The first module will be called `Core` because it will be the main module to supervise everything
+The `Core` module will supervise every other module.

 > All files to be added are located in the `src` directory.